arne-munch-ellingsen/Intent-Lifecycle-Managent/src/AddIntentReportsToKnowledgeGraph/README.md

 ```

 **intent_report_slice_latency.py:**
 The program creates latency measurements below 10ms with a 2% chance of values above 10ms with 10 seconds between measurements.
+Before you run the program you need to create the repository in GraphDB as shown below and use the repository URL as the -r (REPOSITORY) parameter.

 This program takes one mandatory parameter called REPOSITORY, which should be the URL of the repository to insert into (e.g. -r http://Arnes-MacBook-Pro.local:7200/repositories/Slice1LatencyMeasurements).
 When only the mandatory parameter is present, the program will sleep 10 seconds between inserting new reports.